chain-partners/elm-bignum/README.md

 I initially wrote this library because I needed division operation of big decimal numbers.
 My goal was to write a library that:

 1. Supports basic arithmetic operations
-2. Has good enough performance on browser
+2. Has okay performance on browser

 ## TODO

-* Improve handling of fraction digits that are dropped off
+* Improve handling of fraction digits that are dropped off in `moveZeroesToE` function.
+They are currently being truncated but should be rounded.
-* Get rid of artificial `Maybe.withDefault` calls
+* Get rid of `Maybe.withDefault` calls in Decimal module if possible.
-* Improve performance, especially for division and square root operations
+* Improve performance, especially for division and square root operations.
-* Add base conversion, including experimentation with changing default base to 2^26
+* Add base conversion, including experimentation with changing default base to 2^26.
-* Reimplement `toString` functions using `Parser` library
+* Reimplement `toString` functions using `Parser` library.
-* Find a better way to handle `Significand` without relying on `Integer.toString`.
-Recursion was far too slower than string manipulation using regular expression.
+* Find a better way to handle operations on last digits of `Significand` without relying on `Integer.toString`.
+Current implementation uses string manipulation using regular expression, as my initial implementation using recursion was crushingly slow.
+* Implement IEEE 754-2019 specifications.